How do I restore a wetland?

 All wetland restoration work should be as simple as possible.
 Your goal is a wetland that takes care of itself with little input from you.

 The steps that follow are a general guide for swamp restoration (estuaries and peat bogs will have different management needs).
 Please make sure you seek advice if you are restoring a bog, fen or salt marsh.
 Each wetland is unique, so some steps may not be necessary in your situation.
 We recommend you seek professional help for detailed information and advice.
-There is a list of contacts at the back of this booklet.
+Find a list of key contacts.

 Under Northland Regional Council rules, you cannot undertake works within or near a significant indigenous wetland as they could cause adverse effects.
 This includes building structures, drainage, clearing or excavating.
 Please seek advice before you start work, as most wetlands in Northland are classed as ‘significant’.
 Check that you do not require a resource consent before you start work in your wetland.